nishant-raj/Online-Referral-Service/README.md

 - For backend, I have used Node and Express, for frontend VueJs is being used,  And i have stored data in Local Filestorage.

-- All Frontend code is present in src/components.
+- All Frontend code present in src/components.
 - All the routes for this app is being defined in src/router/index.js
 - All backend code is present in src/server.
 - All API endpoints is defined in src/server/routes.